Grodzka Gate – NN Theatre: Departments

 Lublin Underground Route (Lubelska Trasa Podziemna) is one of the separate departments of the "Grodzka Gate", opened for visitors in 2006.
-It is 280-meters long trail that serves touristic and educational purposes and runs beneath the 16th -17th century houses of the Old town.
+It is a 280-meter-long trail that serves touristic and educational purposes and runs beneath the 16th -17th century houses of the Old town.
 Its starting point is the Royal Tribunal from which it goes under the streets Złota and Archidiakońska and ends on Plac Po Farze.
 In the course of the trail the visitors encounter fourteen exposition halls with replica models, reflecting the history of Lublin since the 8th century.
 The highlight of the route is a big multimedia model of the great fire of Lublin in 1719.

 Museum of printing House of Words (Dom Słów) on Żmigród, 1 is another separate department of The Grodzka Gate.
 It was established in 2006.
-Initially, it was called The Chamber of printing (Izba Drukarstwa).
+Initially, it was called The Chamber of Printing (Izba Drukarstwa).
 The second opening of the institution took place on October 3, 2014.
 Renewed exhibition pays special attention to the value of words – printed and oral ones – in social life and culture.
 House of Words unveils for its visitors all major stages of the book creation process – pagination, printing of pictures, typography etc. Some activities of the institution are targeted to underline the role of "the liberty of speech" as the marker of social changes.
-Numerous workshops organised there set great store on reading and its promotion.
+Numerous workshops organized there set great store by reading and its promotion.